vishu1803/Product-Data-Explorer/README.md

-## 🐛 Known Issues

-- **Browser Dependencies:** Playwright requires additional system dependencies in production
-- **Memory Limits:** Optimized for free-tier hosting with 512MB RAM limit
-- **Rate Limiting:** World of Books scraping is rate-limited to prevent blocking
+ World of Books scraping is rate-limited to prevent blocking

 ## 🔮 Future Enhancements